AlexaJosse/Nodejs-API-Project/README.md

 # GOT Characters API

-GOT_Characters_API is an api that can retrieves GOT characters and create some.
+GOT_Characters_API is an api that can retrieves GOT characters, GOT seasons, update and delete them.

 Datas are stored on mongodb.